-Ford to launch Omnicraft parts brand for non-Ford vehicles
+Ford to launch Omnicraft parts brand for all vehicles

 Ford Motor Co. said Tuesday it is launching a new Omnicraft parts brand that will allow its dealers to provide parts and service to vehicles made by other automakers.